 Actually this is is really about one thing: the SharePoint WebDav.
 Both features 'Document Edit/Save' 'Open In Exporer' depend on it.

-Document edit mode uses SharePoint WebDav http calls to upload the document back to target location (i.e. Document Library) when document is saved in client program (such as MS Word).
+document back to target location (i.e. Document Library) when document is saved

 When user clicks 'Save' button in client program, the client program has to discover if server supports required protocols including WebDav service (this is called Office Protocol Discovery).
 The client program checks first for cached info (called Office Protocol Discovery Cache) in client machine.
 This depends if there was a prior successful call to the same resource (i.e. the Doc Library).
 The cache is a windows registry key: HKEY_CURRENT_USER\Software\Microsoft\Office\[Version]\Common\Internet\Server Cache